DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-27-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 - name - this has a link which leads to a reference request details page
 - status
-- additional information - depending on the status of the request
+- additional information, depending on the status of the request
-- links to cancel or send a reminder - depending on the status of the request
+- links to cancel or send a reminder, depending on the status of the request

 There’s also a grey button which lets a candidate request another reference.